Bridouille/android-beacon-scanner/README.md

 It can display several frames emitted by a single beacon, allowing you to see if a beacon emits multiple frames types (for example radius network beacons can emit iBeacon and AltBeacon at the same time)!

 * You can also log the scans of the beacons to an endpoint via a HTTP POST request.

+## :wrench: Installation setup ##

+ 1. This project uses Firebase Analytics and Firebase Crash reporting, therefore it needs a `google-services.json` files in the `app` directory.
+To get it you need to create a Firebase project in the [Firebase console](https://console.firebase.google.com/u/0/) and go to the project settings and download the `google-services.json` file from there.
+ 2. You'll see there is a `signingConfigs.release` in the `app/build.gradle` that contains variable that you didn't declare `beacon_scanner_key_password`, `beacon_scanner_store_file`, `beacon_scanner_store_password`.
+Either you create those 3 keys in your `~/.gradle/gradle.properties` files or you can simply remove this configuration if you're not interested in having a release signing configuration.
+Make sure to remove it in the `release` and `preRelease` buildTypes as well.
+ 3. That's it, the app should now compile!

 ## :blue_book: Main libraries used ##